CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/data-types/text/regex/group.md

 ### Index

-The index in the source text at which the regex match group starts.
+The starting index of the first [capture][CaptureDetails] for this group in the input text.

 | | |
 |--------------------|---------------------------|